-The NetVault Backup Plug-in for FileSystem is automatically installed when you install or upgrade the NetVault Backup Server or Client software.
-The procedures described in this section can be used to reinstall the plug-in if it was removed from a NetVault Backup machine or upgrade the plug-in when a standalone patch is distributed for it.
+The NetVault is automatically installed when you install or upgrade the NetVault Server or Client software.
+The procedures described in this section can be used to reinstall the plug-in if it was removed from a NetVault machine or upgrade the plug-in when a standalone patch is distributed for it.